Scorched rice: Myanmar (Burma)

 In the Burmese language, scorched rice is called htamin gyo (ထမင်းချိုး).
 It is commonly found in hsi htamin, glutinous rice cooked with turmeric and oil.

 Philippines

 Tutong (Tagalog) or dukót (Cebuano, "to stick") is used for a wide variety of dishes in Philippine cuisine, even as flavouring for ice cream.
 Some people may consider it a poverty food, but others eat it because they enjoy the taste.

 Spain

-Socarrat (in Valencian and Catalan Spanish language) refers to the crust that forms on the bottom of the pan when cooking paella.
-It is also known as Churruscado in Castilian Spanish.
+Socarrat (in Catalan language) refers to the crust that forms on the bottom of the pan when cooking paella.
+It is appreciated as a particularly tasty bit.
+It is also known as churruscado in Spanish.